Mošovce Park

 Mošovce park is a park in Mošovce, Turčianske Teplice District.
 It has been an integral part of the village since the 18th century.

 Description

 Mošovce park is a typical example of an English park, with groups of trees interspersed with free grassland and bodies of water.
 It seamlessly merges with the surrounding nature, since the majority of park objects consist of native woody plants.
 Angiosperms include mainly maple, ash, beech, oak, Hornbeam, linden, black locust, and birch, and conifers include several genera of spruce, pine and fir.
-Rare exotic plants include Gingko biloba from East Asia or chestnut.
+Rare exotic plants include Ginkgo biloba from East Asia or chestnut.
 The 16.5m area of the park makes it the largest in Central Slovakia.
 It was built by the Révay family, likely before the construction of the new manor house.

 Pavilion

 The park also features a classical garden pavilion with a round ground-plan and added lateral wings.
 The pavilion, with its large semicircular windows, is covered by a dome-roof.
 It was built in 1800 to serve as a greenhouse.
 Until recently it was used for storing tools for the maintenance of the park, then it was turned into an aqua-center with a sauna, massages, and a swimming pool.
 It is currently abandoned.